seadogger-tech/seadogger-homelab/docs/wiki/02-Architecture.md

 *   **Kubernetes Distribution:** k3s was chosen for its lightweight nature and suitability for resource-constrained environments like the Raspberry Pi.
 *   **Infrastructure as Code:** Ansible is used for provisioning and configuring the cluster nodes, ensuring a declarative and repeatable setup process.
 *   **GitOps:** ArgoCD is the cornerstone of the application deployment strategy.
 All application configurations are stored in a Git repository, and ArgoCD ensures the cluster state matches the desired state in Git.
-The only portion of the project which is not managed by Argo is the deployment of Rook-Ceph.
+Currently, some infrastructure (MetalLB, Rook-Ceph) is deployed via Ansible, but migration to pure GitOps is in progress (see [[25-Deployment-Dependencies]]).
 *   **Distributed Storage:** Rook-Ceph is used to provide a resilient and scalable storage layer, abstracting the underlying NVMe drives on the worker nodes.

 ![accent-divider.svg](images/accent-divider.svg)